 E. Criteria for Remuneration

-/ KMPs involves a balance between fixed andincentive pay reflecting short andlong-term performance objectives appropriate to the working of the Company and its goals.
+/ KMPs involves a balance between fixed and incentive pay reflecting short andlong-term performance objectives appropriate to the working of the Company and its goals.

 Manner of Evaluation

-The NRC and the Board have laid down the manner in which formal annual evaluation ofthe performance of the Board its Committees and individual directors has to be made.
+The NRC and the Board have laid down the manner in which formal annual evaluation ofthe performance of the Board its Committees and individual directors is required to becarried out.

 It includes circulation of evaluation forms separately for evaluation of the Board andits Committees Independent Directors / Non-Executive Directors / Managing Director andChief Executive Officer and Chairperson of the Company.